Schedule a Session

 When your brain is foggy, big tasks feel impossible.
 But small, doable steps create momentum.
 Every micro-step gives your brain a tiny win, and suddenly, the next one feels easier.
 This works for everything from curating a photo album or answering emails, to writing a book.

-3. Use Somatic Practices to Reboot Your Energy System (another one of my regular “go-to’s”)
+3. Use Body-Based Somatic Practices to Reboot Your Energy System (another one of my “go-to” strategies).

 What it is: